JelleZijlstra/taxonomy/docs/biblio/zoologie-et-paleontologie.md

   plates bear titles and captions containing the genus name, but there is no additional text.

-In my library I have three partial copies of the work:
+In my library I have several partial copies of the work:

 - {France (Gervais 1852).pdf}
   - Tome I and II.
 This is used as the main reference.
+- {France (Gervais 1852) (1).pdf}
+  - Only Tome I
 - {France (Gervais 1852) (2).pdf}
   - Only Tome II
 - {France (Gervais 1852) (plates).pdf}